fluxcd/flux/README.md

 fluxctl list-images --service=S
 ```

-I want to inspect the history of actions taken with Fluxy, both per-service and overall.
+I want to inspect the history of actions taken with Flux, both per-service and overall.

 ```
 fluxctl history [--service=S]